 PR Strategy and The WanChain Example

 If you wish to get investment from other people, then you should consider getting investments from multiple sources rather than approaching just one or two angel investors.
-The way that WanChain did this was not dissimilar from how other cryptocurrency companies have gained investment.
+The way that WanChain did this was not different from how other cryptocurrency companies have gained investment.
 When WanChain (WAN) publicized its launch, they explained how their cryptocurrency would change the way that cryptocurrency worked, they paid writers to review their upcoming coin, and they spent thousands on affiliate advertising to promote the ICO Token sale of their fantastic and revolutionary coin.
 WAN sold a bunch of their coins in their ICO Token Sale and made millions.

 Using A New Cryptocurrency Coin to Fund A Business

 In episode seven of the fifth season of “Silicon Valley,” we saw Gilfoyle try to push the idea of cryptocurrency.
-Gilfoyle says that instead of a company trying Series B (money from venture capitalists), Gilfoyle says they should try launching their own cryptocurrency and raise money that way.
+Gilfoyle says that instead of a company trying Series B (money from venture capitalists).
+Gilfoyle says they should try launching their own cryptocurrency and raise money that way.

 Only around 15 coins have any long-term value at the moment; the rest could disappear tomorrow with no impact on the economy at all.
-The crude term ShitCoin refers to coins that companies, scammers, and overenthusiastic tech firms have pumped out to make a few bucks, and the coins are completely worthless because they serve no use other than to appear on exchanges with the hopes that wannabe investors spend money on them.
+The crude term ShitCoin refers to coins that companies, scammers, and overenthusiastic tech firms have pumped out to make a few bucks, and the coins are completely worthless because they serve no use other than to appear on exchanges with the hopes that wannabe investors will spend money on them.
 DodgeCoin was created as a joke, and even today there are still people buying it.

 Even though there are still fools out there, you cannot make money by offering a new cryptocurrency coin.
 There was a time when you could tell people you were creating a coin to: